AlureonTheVirus/GroupMeCommunityDocs/docs/push.md

 	To do this: repeat step 4 as many times as necessary, setting the `subscription` parameter to whatever channel you're interested in.

-	> [!IMPORTANT]
+	!!! important

-	> Please note that when subscribing to DM channels, you must replace the `+` in the conversation ID (as it appears in the REST API) with an `_` instead.
+		Please note that when subscribing to DM channels, you must replace the `+` in the conversation ID (as it appears in the REST API) with an `_` instead.
 We're not entirely sure why this inconsistency exists, but it does.

 === "Option 3: Manual Long-Polling over HTTP"